• Skip to primary navigation

 • 📋 Recipe

 Blueberry ice cream is one you don't really see in stores.
+This one too!
 I don't know why?
 The ice cream is so good, and look at that colour!
 The best part is that this is not a seasonal ice cream.
 You can use frozen blueberries or fresh and it will taste equally as good.

 Ingredients